 - Full Year

-Objectives and learning outcomes of the course
+Objectives and learning outcomes of the module

-The course seeks to introduce the general international legal and institutional framework relating to the management of the environment.
-It is designed to equip students with analytical tools with which they may understand the international legal framework of environmental law in its broader context, including political, economic, social and ecological dimensions.
+- To equip students with analytical tools with which they may understand the international legal framework of environmental law in its broader context, including political, economic, social and ecological dimensions.

 Method of assessment